damonitor/damo/USAGE.md

 - For snapshot and visualization of DAMON's monitoring results and running status
   - `show`, and `status` are included
-- For recording, snapshot, visualization and utilization of the access monitoring results and additional data
+- For recording, snapshot, and visualization of the access monitoring results and additional data
-  - `record`, `report` and `replay` are included
+  - `record` and `report` are included
 - For more convenient use of `damo`
   - `version` and `args` are included